Palm oil: Myanmar

-Social and environmental impacts
+Social and environmental impact

 Forests have been cleared in parts of Indonesia and Malaysia to make space for oil-palm monoculture.
 This has significant impacts on the local ecosystems leading to deforestation and biodiversity loss.
 For example, these processes have resulted in significant acreage losses of the natural habitat of the three surviving species of orangutan.
 One species in particular, the Sumatran orangutan, has been listed as critically endangered because of habitat loss due to palm oil cultivation.

 Social

-In addition to environmental concerns, palm oil development in regions that produce it has also led to significant social conflict.
-Regions with fast growing palm oil production have experienced significant violations of indigenous land rights, influxes of illegal immigrant labor and labor practices, and other alleged related human rights violations.
+In addition to environmental concerns, palm oil development in specific regions that produce it has also led to significant social conflict.
+Regions with fast growing palm oil production have experienced significant violations of indigenous tribe land rights, influxes of illegal immigrant labor and labor practices, and other alleged related human rights violations.

-The palm oil industry has had both positive and negative impacts on workers, indigenous peoples and residents of palm oil-producing communities.
-Palm oil production provides employment opportunities, and has been shown to improve infrastructure, social services and reduce poverty.
+The palm oil industry has had both positive and negative impacts on workers, indigenous peoples, and residents of palm oil producing communities.
+Palm oil production provides employment opportunities, and has been shown to improve infrastructure, social services and also help reduce poverty.
 However, in some cases, oil palm plantations have developed lands without consultation or compensation of the indigenous people inhabiting the land, resulting in social conflict.
 The use of illegal immigrants in Malaysia has also raised concerns about working conditions within the palm oil industry.

 Some social initiatives use palm oil cultivation as part of poverty alleviation strategies.
 Examples include the UN Food and Agriculture Organisation's hybrid oil palm project in Western Kenya, which improves incomes and diets of local populations, and Malaysia's Federal Land Development Authority and Federal Land Consolidation and Rehabilitation Authority, which both support rural development.